-- 2.2 Rounding of Figures In tables where figures have been rounded to the nearest final digit, there may be an apparent slight discrepancy between the sum of the constituent items and the total as shown. - 2.3 Units of Measurement Metric measurements are used throughout this publication
+- 2.1 Symbols and Abbreviations The following are used throughout: - .. = not available - = 0 or value too low to register - 2.2 Rounding of Figures In tables where figures have been rounded to the nearest final digit, there may be an apparent slight discrepancy between the sum of the constituent items and the total as shown. - 2.3 Units of Measurement Metric measurements are used throughout this publication